-VIEWPOINT

-Four ways to improve the relevance of cat risk models

-The insurance industry must show leadership to make catastrophe risk models more accurate, accessible and relevant at a time when the global climate is changing rapidly atastrophe models historically have been statistical, usually relying on 50 to 100 years of data to get a representative sample.
+VIEWPOINT Four ways to improve the relevance of cat risk models ing risk models that reflect this.
+Oasis Loss Modelling atastrophe models historically have been statistical, usually relying on 50 to 100 years of data to get a representative sample.
 While this statistical approach is helpful for modelling extreme events, it falls short when it comes to modelling for climate change.